CloudPower97/react-progressive-picture/README.md

 `git checkout -b feat:new-great-idea`

-Add tests and make them pass:
+Then:

-`npm run test`
+`npm run dev`

 or

-`yarn test`

-You can also

-`npm run start`

-or

-`yarn start`
+`yarn dev`

-to spin up a webpack dev server and see your changes as you make them in the `src` folder!
+to automatically spin up a webpack dev server and see your changes as you make them in the `src` folder!

 Once you are done, push to your fork and submit a pull request.